This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-4. Prevelly and River Mouth
+4. Prevelly and Margaret River Mouth

 Prevelly Beach is close to Margaret River town and is famous around the surfing world as being home to the pro surfing event held every April at Surfers Point.

-For us, Prevelly Beach was all about the kid friendly River Mouth with the shallow and calm water being a top spot for our kids to have a paddle on their boogie boards and a swim.
+For us, Prevelly Beach was all about the kid-friendly River Mouth with the shallow and calm water being a top spot for our kids to have a paddle on their boogie boards and a swim.

 5. Gnarabup Beach

 It’s much calmer on the waves side of things due to the reefs out to sea providing a bit of shelter.

 Just thought I’d throw this in that at the southern end there’s the White Elephant Beach Cafe overlooking the boat ramp and little jetty.
-Highly recommend either breakfast or lunch here – stunning views with good coffee and quality food!

-6. Meelup Bay
+6. Meelup Beach

-Our kids happily played in the sand here and enjoyed a swim in the calm waters whilst I kicked back on the grass and read a book.
+Our kids happily played in the sand here and enjoyed a swim in the calm waters whilst I kicked back on the shaded grassed area and read a book.

 7. Eagle Bay

-I recommend having a morning swim or beach walk at Eagle Bay, then hitting up the nearby Eagle Bay Brewery for lunch – great pizzas, a kids playground and the beer was pretty good too!
+I recommend having a morning swim or beach walk at Eagle Bay, then hitting up the nearby Eagle Bay Brewery for lunch – great pizzas, a kid’s playground, and the beer was pretty good too!

-Eagle Bay in yet another expansive beach, and then the coastal drive from here to Meelup is short but one of the most picturesque in the country!
+Eagle Bay is yet another expansive beach, and then the coastal drive from here to Meelup is short but one of the most picturesque in the country!

-8. Bunker Bay
+8. Bunker Bay Beach

 It’s definitely one of the best beaches in Margaret River most of the year, but at the time of our visit the flies were out of this world and I could only stand being around long enough to take this one quick photo.

-It’s the first time I’ve ever seen people sitting on a beach before wearing fly head nets, they were that bad.
+It was the first time I’d ever seen people sitting on a beach before wearing fly head nets, they were that bad.
 You’ve been warned.
-But the beach looked beautiful though!

 9. Injidup Beach